 This means the Mint app gets your permission to download transaction details.
 The details are then categorized based on the vendor’s name or other similar transactions done in the past.

-Mint app is able to successfully categorize your transaction because it has several million merchant data.
+Mint app can successfully categorize your transaction because it has several million merchant data.
 It uses Yellow Pages data categorization service which typically labels businesses according to Standard Industry Classification (SIC) codes.
 The SIC codes are assigned by the U.S. government to classify industry and to identify the primary business of the establishment.

-Mint has hundreds of subcategory to its disposal but still, sometimes it may make mistake.
+Mint has hundreds of subcategories to its disposal but still, sometimes it may make mistakes.
 For example, if you stop by a gas station to buy gas.
 The Mint app may categorize this purchase as gas and fuel rather than auto and transport.
 For such cases Mint app allows users to easily edit the information.

-The app uses a variety of notification method such as email and push alerts.
-Users can set up an alert for low bank account balances, unusual purchases, bank fees, bill reminder, over budget alert.
-Mint app offers a great user interface to help user increase or decrease budget on the go.
+The Financial Management app uses a variety of notification methods such as email and pushes alerts.
+Users can set up an alert for low bank account balances, unusual purchases, bank fees, bill reminders, over budget alerts.
+Mint app offers a great user interface to help the user increase or decrease the budget on the go.

 Mint app also has a feature that allows the user to set financial goals for themselves.
 Mint discovered through a survey that users have eight common financial goals.
 Some of these financial goals include getting out of debt, saving for a trip, buying a house, buying a car, an emergency, retirement, or college.
 These financial goals are available to mint app users.

-However since financial needs and situation would be different from person to person, Mint app gives provision to choose an existing one or create a custom financial goal.
+However since financial needs and situations would be different from person to person, the Mint app gives provision to choose an existing one or create a custom financial goal.
 Users can set themselves financial goals by answering a range of simple questions.
 When a user sets a financial goal for them, mint provides a guide on how they should budget and distribute their paychecks.
-It also provides guidance on specific ways to cut back in certain areas to save more cash to reach financial goals.
+It also guides on specific ways to cut back in certain areas to save more cash to reach financial goals.